 One of the bigger problems of the day for coffee is the price farmer’s get for their coffee, the farmgate price.
 And one of the missions of specialty coffee is to help alleviate that problem—except it’s a big freakin’ problem with a long freakin’ history.

-tl;dr: Commodity prices are a global baseline meant to inform buyers and sellers of a minimum price for commodity coffee.
+tl;dr: The commodity coffee price, commonly called the C-market price (a futures market) is a global baseline meant to inform buyers and sellers of a minimum price for commodity coffee.
 The system is well-established and accepted around the world as a way to determine the price of coffee.
 Unfortunately, producers can get ‘trapped’ by the C-market price, meaning it becomes the final price for their coffee, rather than the baseline price.

 A majority of coffee around the world is commodity grade and produced by smallholders in remote, mountainous regions of developing countries.
 For this reason, the price of that coffee can have a significant impact on the livelihoods of many, economically vulnerable people.
 In the early days of trading (before globalization, before commodity markets, etc), people traded or paid a price for a given product based on the value of the product.
 The seller was able to sell at a price they thought was fair, that (hopefully) at a minimum covered their costs and also put a little extra in their pockets.
 The system was small and it was simple.
 Sure, there were sophisticated traders who bought and sold not based on their needs or wants for the product but the price for which they could re-sell it, but their individual, local impact would be realitvely small.